Where the River Becomes the Trail

 Wading through a cold, rocky river all day?
 That’s not something you wing.

 At Zion Outfitter, we equip you with everything you need to stay dry, stable, and stoked—because nothing ruins a once-in-a-lifetime hike like soggy boots, blistered feet, or the wrong gear.
 Your feet will get wet regardless of the rental package you choose.
-While many believe waterproof shoes are ideal, they often feel like bricks when wet.
-Our shoes are designed to allow water to enter and exit freely, preventing this problem.
+Our canyoneering boots are designed to provide grip on the wet rocks and important ankle support on the uneven river rocks.
 The neoprene socks we provide will not only help maintain your body temperature but also prevent blisters, unlike hiking in cotton or wool socks.

 Our Narrows Packages Include: